ElektraInitiative/libelektra/doc/help/kdb-cache.md

 ## SYNOPSIS

-`kdb cache {enable,disable,clear}`
+`kdb cache {enable,disable,default,clear}`

 ## DESCRIPTION

-This command is used to enable or disable the cache and to clear the generated cache files in a safe way.
+This command is used to enable or disable the cache and to revert to the default settings.
+The default settings will let the system decide whether to use the cache or not.
+The clear command will remove the generated cache files in a safe way.

 ## LIMITATIONS

-Caches are stored on a per-user basis, therefor the `clear` subcommand can only remove a user's cache files (i.e. not system wide).
+Caches are stored on a per-user basis, therefore the `clear` subcommand can only remove a user's cache files (i.e. not system wide).

 ## OPTIONS